jjlee/rescript-mode/README.md

 docs for the latter for more about that.

+## Problems

+If you run into problems, try this:

+* Kill any `bsb` processes
+* Remove any .bsb.lock file in your project
+* `M-x revert-buffer` on the .res file you're trying to edit

 ## Known Issues

 I've barely used this yet, so probably a lot of things are very broken!